Wow! signal: Intensity

 The signal intensity was measured as signal-to-noise ratio, with the noise (or baseline) averaged over the previous few minutes.
 The signal was sampled for 10 seconds and then processed by the computer, which took 2 seconds.
 The result for each frequency channel was output on the printout as a single alphanumeric character, representing the 10-second average intensity, minus the baseline, expressed as a dimensionless multiple of the signal's standard deviation.

 In this particular intensity scale, a space character denoted an intensity between 0 and 1, that is between baseline and one standard deviation above it.
 The numbers 1 to 9 denoted the correspondingly numbered intensities (from 1 to 9); intensities of 10 and above were indicated by a letter: "A" corresponded to intensities between 10 and 11, "B" to 11 to 12, and so on.
-The Wow! signal's highest measured value was "U" (an intensity between 30 and 31), that is thirty standard deviations above background noise.
+The Wow! signal's highest measured value was "U" (an intensity between 30 and 31), which is thirty standard deviations above background noise.